emmjaykay/grape-accost/README.md

     curl -H "Content-Type: application/json" localhost:9292/api/subscribe/stannis --data '{ "topic_uuid":"jon"}'

+## Architecture

+An activity can be phrased as

+    <actor> <verb'd> <target object> <optional collection object>

+So, for example,

+    <jon> <created> <a comment object> <in a post object>

+Each activity is then stored into the DB and can be put into a feed, or list of objects for later retrieval.
+Upon Activity creation a pub-sub system kicks off a thread (wisper gem) that creates an ActivityFeed object that is really a string of primary keys to Activity objects.

+A presenter is called up to store the feed into a Redis DB.
+The feed is retrieved from there.

 #### TODO
   * REDIS integration
   * Integration Activity Stream 2.0 objects, and associated services